 Raja Ampat has some of the most biodiverse waters in the world.
 From the first dive to the last you won’t be disappointed.
-Huge schools of fish, pelagics, unbelievable macro life and spectacular reefs, diving in Raja Ampat is a dream come true.
-In this liveaboard expedition, you will explore not only the renown sites of the North, but also the most remote sites of Misool, a marine protected area of South Raja Ampat.
+Huge schools of fish, pelagics, unbelievable macro life and spectacular reefs - diving in Raja Ampat is a dream come true.
+On this liveaboard expedition, you will explore not only the renowned sites of the North, but also the most remote sites of Misool, a marine protected area of South Raja Ampat.

 Choose the liveaboard you prefer: 9 days/8 nights or 10 days/9 nights

 - 9 days/8 nights with 26 dives or 10 days/9 nights with 30 dives (depending on the trip you choose)

 - Transfers from/to the airport or hotels to/from the boat within Sorong city limits